 NS: What makes ROSALIND different from other data analysis options?

-NS: Why did OnRamp chose to partner with NanoString?
+NS: Why did OnRamp choose to partner with NanoString?

 NS: What is included in the ROSALIND offering for nCounter customers?